Healthy Texas Caviar Recipe

 Not at all!
 In fact traditional Texas Caviar is made with raw peppers.
 Simply dice the peppers and add them to the peas and dressing.

 Yes!
 Traditional Texas Caviar has crunchy celery hearts added in as well.
 And we also love adding in cherry tomatoes when they are in season.

 If you search online you will find as many answers to this as there are types of vinegars!
 While I like to use red wine vinegar and lime juice together for bright acidity, you can use cider vinegar, white wine vinegar or white vinegar.
 Do not use balsamic vinegar or sherry vinegar in the dressing because they will throw the flavors off.

 - It is a great dish to bring to or serve at a party because it can be a festive salad or side dish.
 As a side dish, one cup is a serving.
 (Nutrition facts are below.)

 - Or it can be an addictive dip if you serve it with corn chips or tortilla chips for an easy appetizer.
 Or the way we always eat it is with Frito Scoops.

 - It’s best when it is room temperature or chilled.

 - I think it is great when it is made ahead because the black-eyed peas marinate in the dressing and become more and more flavorful!

 Menu Ideas For Texas Caviar

-Marinate chicken breasts in the Best Chicken Marinade and grill them for a flavor bonanza!
+- Marinate a few pounds of chicken breast in the Best Chicken Marinade and grill them for a flavor bonanza!